danbev/learning-openssl/notes/building.md

 ### OpenSSL internal build notes

-There are a number of include files in `include/openssl` that are generated These are all the files have a `.in` suffix:
+There are a number of include files in `include/openssl` that are generated.
+These are all the files have a `.in` suffix:
 ```console
 $ ls include/openssl/*.in